cran-task-views/WebTechnologies/README.md

   - Another, higher-level alternative package useful for webscraping is [rvest](https://cran.rstudio.com/web/packages/rvest/index.html), which is designed to work with [magrittr](https://cran.rstudio.com/web/packages/magrittr/index.html) to make it easy to express common web scraping tasks.
   - Many base R tools can be used to download web content, provided that the website does not use SSL (i.e., the URL does not have the “https” prefix). `download.file()` is a general purpose function that can be used to download a remote file.
 For SSL, the `download()` function in [downloader](https://cran.rstudio.com/web/packages/downloader/index.html) wraps `download.file()`, and takes all the same arguments.
   - Tabular data sets (e.g., txt, csv, etc.) can be input using `read.table()`, `read.csv()`, and friends, again assuming that the files are not hosted via SSL.
 An alternative is to use `httr::GET` (or `RCurl::getURL`) to first read the file into R as a character vector before parsing with `read.table(text=...)`, or you can download the file to a local directory. [rio](https://cran.rstudio.com/web/packages/rio/index.html) ([GitHub](https://github.com/leeper/rio) ) provides an `import()` function that can read a number of common data formats directly from an https:// URL.
 The [repmis](https://cran.rstudio.com/web/packages/repmis/index.html) function `source_data()` can load and cache plain-text data from a URL (either http or https).
 That package also includes `source_Dropbox()` for downloading/caching plain-text data from non-public Dropbox folders and `source_XlsxData()` for downloading/caching Excel xlsx sheets.
   - *Authentication*: Using web resources can require authentication, either via API keys, OAuth, username:password combination, or via other means.
 Additionally, sometimes web resources that require authentication be in the header of an http call, which requires a little bit of extra work.
-API keys and username:password combos can be combined within a url for a call to a web resource (api key: `http://api.foo.org/?key=yourkey`; user/pass: `http://username:password@api.foo.org`), or can be specified via commands in [RCurl](https://cran.rstudio.com/web/packages/RCurl/index.html) or [httr](https://cran.rstudio.com/web/packages/httr/index.html).
+API keys and username:password combos can be combined within a url for a call to a web resource, or can be specified via commands in [RCurl](https://cran.rstudio.com/web/packages/RCurl/index.html) or [httr](https://cran.rstudio.com/web/packages/httr/index.html).
 OAuth is the most complicated authentication process, and can be most easily done using [httr](https://cran.rstudio.com/web/packages/httr/index.html).
 See the 6 demos within [httr](https://cran.rstudio.com/web/packages/httr/index.html), three for OAuth 1.0 (linkedin, twitter, vimeo) and three for OAuth 2.0 (facebook, GitHub, google).
 [ROAuth](https://cran.rstudio.com/web/packages/ROAuth/index.html) is a package that provides a separate R interface to OAuth.
 OAuth is easier to to do in [httr](https://cran.rstudio.com/web/packages/httr/index.html), so start there. [googleAuthR](https://cran.rstudio.com/web/packages/googleAuthR/index.html) provides an OAuth 2.0 setup specifically for Google web services, and [AzureAuth](https://cran.rstudio.com/web/packages/AzureAuth/index.html) provides similar functionality for Azure Active Directory.

 **Handling HTTP Errors/Codes**